 My first time flying with an infant was with my son Hedley when he was just five months old – a long weekend in New Orleans, just the three of us.
 NOLA with an infant!
 Can you imagine?
 I could barely manage the crowded airport and busy streets teeming with drunken revelers.
 I left vowing to make a better baby travel plan!
 The trip was worth it in the end, though, as my “hotel” weekend with my hubby led to the birth of our second little one, Lachlan!

-So after that trip and countless others, here are my lessons learned and I hope they lead to a smoother flight for you and baby!
+So after that trip and countless others, here are my lessons learned and I hope they lead to smooth travels with baby!

 1) Identification – If you’re traveling abroad, you’re going to need a passport for your little one.
 Taking that passport photo can be tricky!
 Avoid pacifiers, hats and headgear.
 Try laying your baby on a white bed sheet and snapping a shot when he or she is looking forward and not screaming!
 Good luck!
 If you’re flying domestically, check with your airline.
 Many do not enforce the infant identification rule, but it’s wise to bring your baby’s birth certificate just in case.